 ● View another person's screen

-● Third-party app support with new API
+● Third-party app support with an API

 Page last updated: